 top of page

-Once the engine was installed and we did the bare minimum to ensure Blue Sky would make it back to California, we sailed her north to Redondo Beach, where we only had a slip at Port Royal for a month.
-On September 16, 2005 we relocated Blue Sky to Los Angeles Harbor, which is conveniently located to marine suppliers, fabricators and craftsmen.
-The boat will remain in the harbor until the last "few" remaining projects are complete.
-This is a very industrial marina in the heart of LA Harbor, the perfect place to do the re-fit and get Blue Sky ready for our Circumnavigation.
+After installing the engine and doing the minimum required to ensure Blue Sky could return to California, we sailed her north to Redondo Beach, where we had a slip at Port Royal for just a month.
+On September 16, 2005, we moved Blue Sky to Los Angeles Harbor, which is conveniently close to marine suppliers, fabricators and craftsmen.
+The boat will stay in the harbor until the last remaining projects are finished.
+This is a very industrial marina in the heart of LA Harbor, ideal for the re-fit and preparing Blue Sky for our circumnavigation.
 The marina in Wilmington has some interesting neighbors.
-Across the channel is the Dow Chemical Company marine terminal, Jim feels right at home, along with a scrap metal yard with a magnetic crane.
-The Henry Ford Draw Bridge, pictured below, complete with 24 hour trucks and railroad crossing it.
+Across the channel is the Dow Chemical Company marine terminal, along with a scrap metal yard featuring a magnetic crane.
+The Henry Ford Draw Bridge, shown below, is complete with 24-hour trucks and trains crossing it.

-The photo below is a view under our floor boards, the left photo is the new Perkins M90 engine.
-At the top of the right photo is the Kohler generator, then the Force 10 water heater, and a secondary electric bilge pump and fresh water pump.
-The two pumps will be relocated vertically opposite the dual racor fuel filters, which are at the bottom of the photo, port side.
-The eight Trojan T-125 brown batteries, lined up either side, will be replaced with six absorbed glass mat (AGM) batteries, for the house bank.
-In addition, there will be two group 24 starter batteries, for the Perkins engine and the Kohler generator.
+The image below shows the view beneath our floorboards.
+On the left, you can see the new Perkins M90 engine.
+At the top of the right image, there is the Kohler generator, followed by the Force 10 water heater, and a secondary electric bilge pump along with a fresh water pump.
+These two pumps will be relocated vertically opposite the dual Racor fuel filters, which are located at the bottom of the photo on the port side.
+The eight Trojan T-125 brown batteries lined up on either side will be replaced with six absorbed glass mat (AGM) batteries for the house bank.
+Additionally, there will be two group 24 starter batteries for the Perkins engine and the Kohler generator.

-One of the major projects was to completely re-wire the boat, to include the main and mizzen mast.
-All interior lighting and the exterior navigation and anchor lights will be replaced with new fixtures and LED bulbs.
-RJ Marine Repair was hired to tackle this task.
-The photos below, will give you a good indication as to why we have decided to undertake this enormous task.
-Numerous buckets of old wire was disposed of, we found behind the bulkhead a purple 14 gauge wire spliced to a green 8 gauge wire, and butt spliced to a red 12 gauge wire running to a terminal ground on the engine.
-Some of the wire was named "Brand Rex", which is not marine grade and I am surprised Blue Sky didn't burn to the waterline!
+One of the major projects involved completely re-wiring the boat, including both the main and mizzen mast.
+All interior lighting, as well as the exterior navigation and anchor lights, will be upgraded with new fixtures and LED bulbs.
+RJ Marine Repair was contracted to handle this task.
+The photos below will illustrate why we decided to undertake this extensive project.
+We disposed of numerous buckets of old wiring and discovered behind the bulkhead a purple 14-gauge wire spliced to a green 8-gauge wire, which was then butt spliced to a red 12-gauge wire leading to a terminal ground on the engine.
+Some of the wiring was labeled "Brand Rex," which is not marine grade, and it’s surprising that Blue Sky didn't burn to the waterline!
 "How many butt splices can you put on 4" of house wire?"
-See below, blue butt splices, located behind a foam/vinyl head liner, which is not flame resistant.
+See below, blue butt splices, located behind a foam/vinyl headliner, which is not flame resistant.

-Duane & Dave (Boat Electricians) are installing and connecting all the new equipment.
-Carlos (epoxy) is finishing the new scuppers and repairing deck holes.
-The old scuppers, were attached to 1" hose that went into the boat then out the boat by way of 1" bronze scuppers.
-First, I thought the idea was to keep the water out of the boat.
-Second, how much water can one inch hoses move?
-The new scuppers allow water to go straight from the deck overboard.
-Ramon (painter) is going behind Carlos and matching all of the paint.
-I love two component polyurethane.
-(Can you say isocyanate?)
+Duane & Dave (Boat Electricians) are in the process of installing and connecting all the new equipment.
+Carlos (epoxy) is completing the installation of the new scuppers and repairing the deck holes.
+Previously, the old scuppers were connected to 1" hoses that routed water into and then out of the boat via 1" bronze scuppers.
+Initially, I assumed the purpose was to prevent water from entering the boat.
+Additionally, how much water can 1-inch hoses actually handle?
+The new scuppers allow water to flow directly from the deck overboard.
+Ramon (painter) follows Carlos, ensuring all the paint matches perfectly.

 A new back-up battery charger was installed to supplement the existing Link 2000, Xantrex inverter/charger.
 The back-up is a PT-14 three stage 12 volt from NewMar.